 Short bias: The aim of the fund manager is to identify overvalued equity securities with the help of fundamental and/or technical analysis.
-Overall, the fund manager maintains net short positions upto the degree of decline expected.
+Overall, the fund manager maintains net short positions up to the degree of decline expected.

 - Macro strategies This strategy involves a “top-down” approach to identify economic trends around the world.
-The process begins with analysing the macro-economic variables and ends with the analysis of a particular security.
-The securities used for trading are commodities, equity, currency and fixed income.
+The process begins with analyzing the macro-economic variables and ends with the analysis of a particular security.
+The securities used for trading are commodities, equity, currency, and fixed income.
 To generate profit, the fund manager takes long and short positions in the direction of the market being influenced by major economic events.